zeek/package-manager/doc/package.rst

-The default CMake skeleton for Bro plugins will use :file:`build/` as the directory for the final/built version of the plugin, which matches the defaulted value of the omitted `pluginpath` metadata field.
+The default CMake skeleton for Bro plugins will use :file:`build/` as the directory for the final/built version of the plugin, which matches the defaulted value of the omitted `plugin_dir` metadata field.

-The `scriptpath` field is set to the location where the author has placed custom scripts for their plugin.
+The `script_dir` field is set to the location where the author has placed custom scripts for their plugin.
 When a package has both a Bro plugin and Bro script components, the "plugin" part is always unconditionally loaded by Bro, but the "script" components must either be explicitly loaded (e.g.